TheDGOfficial/DarkUtils/README.md

  Overrides OpenGL Version hinted to the GLFW during Window context initialization to a higher value than the default of OpenGL 3.3.
 This does not magically make Minecraft take advantage of features from OpenGL 4.6 specification, but it does ensure forward compatibility and a stricter standard, which might or might not change anything at all.
 ## Use Virtual Threads for Texture Downloading
  Makes Minecraft use Java's new (Lightweight) Virtual Threads over Platform (OS) Threads.
 Normally, Minecraft uses a Cached Thread Pool which ends up creating hundreds of texture downloading threads in texture-heavy game-modes like Hypixel SkyBlock where items have a player skull model.
 Those hundreds of texture downloading threads all have their separate stack, and there is a limit to how many platform threads you can create in the OS level at which point it will crash.
 Virtual Threads are a lightweight new technology replacement that only creates threads when tasks are blocked and this also made texture loading speedier during tests due to creating a new (platform/OS) thread not being a free operation.
+## Disable Glowing
+ Disables the glowing effect Hypixel renders on certain entities to improve performance at the cost of no longer being able to see the outline through walls on those entities.
+Those include:
+ - Dungeon temmate glow (Hypixel adds rank based glow in Dungeons, for example VIP will be green, MVP will be blue.
+With this feature it will be turned off)
+ - Frogs in Galatea (Hypixel glows Frogs white in the galatea.
+This disables it)
+ - Dropped items (Hypixel renders dropped items with their rarity color, e.g an epic item in the floor renders as purple.
+This will disable it.)
+## Sound Lag Fix
+ Prevents duplicate sounds from being played on the same tick by misbehaving or lagging servers.
+Only the duplicate sounds are prevented meaning you will still hear all sounds, but without it affecting your performance.
+## Thread Priority Tweaker
+ Improves performance by tweaking priorities of all threads in the background regularly.
+## Block Entity Unload Lag Fix
+ Fixes vanilla Minecraft bug, where lag occurs when unloading large amount of block entities.
+## Disable Signature Verification
+ Disables signature verification to improve performance by skipping the verification step, also possibly fixing missing textures in certain servers.

 # Bugfixes
 ## Fix GUI Scale After Toggling Out Fullscreen
  Fixes two different bugs depending on Window manager.
 X11: Fixes the window height getting smaller everytime when going out of Fullscreen.
 Wayland: Fixes the window height getting bigger everytime when going out of Fullscreen.
 ## Fix Inactivity FPS Limiter
  Fixes the Inactivity FPS Limiter from limiting the FPS to 10 whilst the game is loading by making the last input time start with an initial value of current time instead of zero.
+## Item Frame Sound Fix
+ Fixes vanilla Minecraft bug, where sounds are played when they shouldn't in certain cases near item frames.
+## Cursor Fix
+ Fixes mouse cursor staying on screen after closing a menu.